laristra/wonton/doc/concepts.md

 ## Algorithms

 * SVD:  Double precision SVD decomposition routine.
-Takes an M x N matrix a and decomposes it into UDV, where U, V are left and right orthogonal transformation matrices, and D is a diagonal matrix of singular values.
+Takes an m-by-n matrix A and decomposes it into UDV, where U, V are left and right orthogonal transformation matrices, and D is a diagonal matrix of singular values.